marciofk/bc-hc-m2/README.md

 As mentioned earlier, events can be captured using two mechanisms (via API and WebSockets.
 You can see the source-code example using different strategies, by opening:

-* The API-based version: It is a nodejs application, and you can open the sub-project here [here](client/nodejs).
+* The API-based version: It is a nodejs application, and you can open the sub-project [here](client/nodejs).
 Take a look at the app.js file that contains the logic to listen to events and the package.json with the Client API dependencies.

 * The WebSocket-based version: It is a simple HTML/CSS/Javascript example that connects to the Composer REST server and listens to events.
 You can see the sub-project folder [here](client/web)